 - Personal Statement – (1-page limit): write about the relationship between your personal goals and the proposed research activity.

 - Resume – students will submit a current resume, showing transferable skills and abilities.
 Contact the Fulton Engineering Career Center for help creating or updating your resume.

 - Unofficial Transcript – students will submit an unofficial transcript.
-Students must be in academic good standing to be eligible for MORE.
+Students must be in academic good standing to be eligible for MORE (no XE on transcript).
 It is recommended that students have at least a 2.5 GPA.

 Proposal evaluation criteria